ObsidianToAnki/Obsidian_to_Anki/README.md

 3. Place the script "obsidian_to_anki.py" in a convenient folder.
 You may wish to consider placing it in a Scripts folder, and adding the folder to your PATH
 4. Start up Anki, and navigate to your desired profile
 5. Ensure that you've installed [AnkiConnect](https://github.com/FooSoft/anki-connect).
+6. Install the `python-markdown` library - see installation instructions [here](https://github.com/Python-Markdown/markdown). `pip install markdown` should work.
+7. Check the Permissions tab below to ensure the script is able to run.
-6. From the command line, run the script once with no arguments - `{Path to script}/obsidian_to_anki.py` This will make a configuration file in the same directory as the script, "obsidian_to_anki_config.ini".
+8. From the command line, run the script once with no arguments - `{Path to script}/obsidian_to_anki.py` This will make a configuration file in the same directory as the script, "obsidian_to_anki_config.ini".

 ## Permissions